 Papers 1 and 2 are each examined in a 1 hour 30 minute written exam.
 Paper 3 pulls together themes from across the course and requires students to make decisions based upon a set of resources in a 1 hour 15 minute written exam.
 Paper 3 includes a pre-release element that students receive 12 weeks before the exam.
 Year 10 covers Paper 1 and part of Paper 2, whilst Year 11 covers the rest of the course.

 At both key stages a range of learning takes place outside the classroom.
 At key stage 3 this is focused on local investigations around the College site and in the local community whilst at key stage 4, fieldwork takes place further afield.
-For example, Year 11 geographers go on a weekend residential trip to Norfolk to study coastal landforms and processes.
+For example, Year 10 students carry out an investigation on the Norfolk coastline and Year11 students undertake an urban study in London.

 Current syllabus: AQA GCSE Geography 8035